 The individual and team award winners will be featured in a blog, receive a certificate, and federal employees will received 8-hours of Administrative Leave.
 Commissioned Officers will receive a certificate and thank you letter.
-The IHS Health Literacy Committee will review all submissions under each category and will announce the awardees on October 1.
+The IHS Health Literacy Committee will review all submissions under each category and will announce the awardees in October 2023.

 Health literacy is defined as the degree to which individuals have the capacity to obtain, process, and understand health information and services needed to make appropriate decisions about their health.
 People must understand how to access and apply health information to seek medical care, take medications correctly, and follow prescribed treatments.
 Health literacy involves reading as well and other skills (e.g. writing, listening, speaking, numeracy, and critical analysis) to perform health-related tasks.
 According to a national survey, over one-third of the adult population has limited health literacy.
 Limited health literacy is associated with medication errors, increased health care costs, and inadequate knowledge, and inability to manage chronic health conditions.

 Learn more about health literacy: